-- Be able to maintain effectiveness and avoid becoming a significant burden on a field team, other than mentoring of the Field IV trainee, for at least 6 hours, through knowing, anticipating and recognizing hazards and risks that are encountered during typical tasks, and taking appropriate measures to mitigate them, including:
+- Be able to maintain effectiveness and avoid becoming a significant burden on a field team, other than mentoring of the Field IV trainee, for at least 6 hours.
+This comes from knowing, anticipating and recognizing hazards and risks that are encountered during typical tasks, and taking appropriate measures to mitigate them.
+These hazards and risks include:

 - a.
 Subjective hazards

 - b.
 Fatigue and falling asleep at the wheel

 - c.
 Lightning strikes

 - d.
 Slips and falls

 - e.
 Rockfall

 - f.
 Streams and lakes

 - g.
 Pedestrian-vs-vehicle and pedestrian-vs-train accidents

 - h.
 The following wilderness search and rescue dangers, also recognition and basic field treatment for injury or illness from:

 - (1) Hypothermia

 - (2) Frostbite

 - (3) Dehydration, including monitoring urine amount and color

 - (4) Heat exhaustion

 - (5) Heatstroke

 - (6) Bees and wasps

 - (7) Ticks

 - (8) Poison ivy

-- 2. Be able to select and use proper personal protective equipment for the field tasks, including clothing and footwear appropriate for the current weather, and when PFDs (personal flotation devices) are appropriate - 3.
+- Be able to select and use proper personal protective equipment for the field tasks, including clothing and footwear appropriate for the current weather, and when PFDs (personal flotation devices) are appropriate - 3.
 Be able to select extra clothing, shelter and other gear and supplies to carry in the field pack, appropriate for possible changes in weather or a forced overnight bivouac - 4.
 Know how to recognize an immediate stress reaction [moved from Field II]

-- 1. Be able to effectively communicate, in English, a USNG position - a.
-Using a handheld radio - b.
-Using ASRC communications standard operating procedures as outlined in the Appalachian Search And Rescue Conference Radio SOP Crib Sheet ("Commo Crib Sheet") except for, at the Field IV level, memorizing the phonetic alphabet
+- 1. Be able to effectively communicate, in English, a USNG position: - a.
+Using a handheld radio - Following ASRC communications standard operating procedures as outlined in the Appalachian Search And Rescue Conference Radio SOP Crib Sheet ("Commo Crib Sheet") except for, at the Field IV level, memorizing the phonetic alphabet

 - Be able to, using the candidate's choice of a personal GPS device, a personal smartphone with a GPS app (USNG app is sufficient), or a Group-owned GPS device, determine and report his or her current USNG position - 2.
-Know what a safety direction is, and how to use it if lost - D. OPERATIONS, MANAGEMENT AND LEADERSHIP - 1.
-Know the candidate's Group alerting process, member tracking, and the candidate's role in the system - 2.
-Be able to sign in and out of a mission, and know potential problems from not signing into or out of a mission
+Know what a safety direction is, and how to use it if lost

+- Know the candidate's Group alerting process, member dispatch/tracking, and the candidate's role in the system - Be able to sign in and out of a mission, and know potential problems from not signing into or out of a mission - 3.
+Know a good definition of a wilderness/land search and rescue staging area

-- 3. Know a good definition of a wilderness/land search and rescue staging area - 4.
-Know good definitions of the terms freelancing and self-deploying in the wilderness/land search and rescue context - 5.
-Know good reasons why freelancing/self-deploying can interfere with an organized search effort - 6.
-Know good principles for interfacing with the media - 7.
-Know best practices for raising safety or other concerns with a leader as recommended by the International Association of Fire Chiefs (Crew Resource Management): - a.
-Opening or attention getter - b.
-State your concern - c.
-State the problem as you see it - d.
-State a solution - e.
+- 4. Know good definitions of the terms freelancing and self-deploying in the wilderness/land search and rescue context

+- 5. Know good reasons why freelancing/self-deploying can interfere with an organized search effort

+- 6. Know good principles for interfacing with the media

+- 7. Know best practices for raising safety or other concerns with a leader as recommended by the International Association of Fire Chiefs (Crew Resource Management): [I wonder if we can get rid of this as it is covered in the next item? --KC]

+- a.
+Opening or attention getter

+- b.
+State your concern

+- c.
+State the problem as you see it

+- d.
+State a solution

+- e.
 Obtain agreement

 - 8. Know the followership principle of graded assertiveness [moved from Field III] - 9.
-Know that all ASRC members have stop work authority (principle that all SAR team members have the right and responsibility to immediately call for a stop in activities that are dangerous and the right and responsibility to refuse tasks that are dangerous) [added] - E. RESCUE - 1.
-Know ASRC standard best practices for: - a.
+Know that all ASRC members have stop work authority (principle that all SAR team members have the right and responsibility to immediately call for a good faith stop of dangerous activities those without adequate hazard controls in place or communicated to the members, and to refuse dangerous tasks.) [added]

+E. RESCUE

+- 1. Know ASRC standard best practices for: - a.
 As part of a 6 person team, picking up, carrying and putting down a litter, including laddering and toenailing, with attention to back safety - b.
 Rotating litter bearers off and on the litter and through the litter bearer positions - c.
 Giving and responding to litter movement commands